 This will allow you to use your headphones with various TVs and save you the cost of buying additional equipment.
 You should make sure to check the inputs and cables included with headphones.
 Compare them with your TV’s outputs.

-Another thing to consider is the transmission type – radio frequency (RF), Bluetooth, or infrared.
-The transmitter is included with RF and IR headphones.
+Another thing to consider is the transmission type – RF, Bluetooth, or infrared.
+The transmitter is included with RF headphones and IR headphones.

 However, if you wish to purchase Bluetooth headphones, you will need to check if your TV has Bluetooth.
 If your TV does not have a Bluetooth transmitter, it will need to be purchased separately.